-Does butter go bad?
+One widespread FAQ about butter: Does it go bad?
 Yes!
-Does butter need to be refrigerated?
+And does it need to be refrigerated?
 Ideally.
 So how long can you leave butter out before it goes rancid?
-That depends.
-Read on for everything you need to know about storing butter.
+Welllll… that depends.

-However, it’s a much better idea to keep your butter in the refrigerator, protected from heat and light.
+That said, for preservation’s sake, it’s a much better idea to keep your butter in the refrigerator, protected from heat and light.

 Butter usually can be kept out for several days without going rancid (salted butter will keep longer than unsalted butter because the salt acts as a preservative).
 Exactly how long butter will stay fresh at room temperature depends on how much heat and light it gets and whether it’s wrapped.

 Room temperature is the ideal temp for butter you’re keeping out of the refrigerator, but if you live in a southern climate or your home runs warm, there’s another solution: Ceramic butter crocks, or “bells,” extend butter’s life span because they keep it cool and protected.